neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 - Ancient asphalt road
 - Ancient asphalt highway

-See [three-state filtering](filtering.md#three-states) on how to proceed with this type of filter.
+See [three states filtering](filtering.md#three-states) on how to proceed with this type of filter.

 The `Reset All` button reset all the road filters to their default state (Partial state).